 But I may stay here.
 It’s very nice.
 Really,

 We can change the title and call it we can call it Tales from Croatia.

 Nathaniel Schooler 34:33

 I don’t know.
 I don’t mind.
-I mean, in the end of the day, it’s the next installment right still ‘tales of the road.’
-Because I’ll be looking for a place to live you see, so yeah, but thank you Steven.
+I mean, at the end of the day, it’s the next instalment right still ‘tales of the road.’
+Because I’ll be looking for a place to live you see, so yeah, but thank you, Steven.
 I think it’s been great!

 Steven Dickens 34:45

 Always a pleasure.
 Always a pleasure to record a podcast with you.
 Nate, I think we’ll be doing more together in the future.
 So maybe listeners check out for those, I think, great perspectives to them and your own personal journey.
 I think the listeners will have got an insight into a sort of Europe that they may be won’t have heard before.

 So thank you very much for the opportunity to be a guest host this time and turn the tables.